SergeyVorobiev/RLDyna/README.md

 **$$\pi(S) = argmax_{a} Q_{\pi}(S, a)$$**
 We see now that according to using maxQ for every further state along the path, our Q will have the maximum possible value for every state-action pair, and our policy now is to choose an action with maximum q-value.

 But now we encounter the problem, if we choose the action with maximum Q value we could end up with a non optimal result.
 If we can get some positive Q value for an action, we will not use actions that lead to unvisited states because their Qs = 0.
 Or imagine some states could give us random rewards with some probability distribution.
-We could have -1 for the first state and -2 for the second, but despite the fact that the second state could have the better distribution mean, we will always choose the first state, because we choose Q greedily.
+We could have -1 for the first state and -2 for the second, but despite the fact that the second state could have the better distribution mean, we will always choose an action leading to the first state, because we choose Q greedily.
 That leads us to the **Epsilon Greedy** algorithm.

 ### Epsilon Greedy